open-ecosystem-development/HarmonyOS-Watch-Network-Speed-Test/README.md

 You need to add a source file (xxx) in the public static String downloadFile = "https://xxx" in entry/src/main/.../slice/MainAbilitySlice.java

+# License
+The demo code is licensed under the Apache License, version 2.0.
+All copyright belong to Lolay Inc.

 # Screenshots of demo

 ![BTspeed1](https://user-images.githubusercontent.com/88169365/139187631-2da6304e-6a29-45b0-a5cc-080fd032361f.png)